gravitational/gravity/docs/6.x/testplan.md

 ### Licensing & Encryption [Enterprise Edition]

-This scenario builds an encrypted installer for an application that requires a license and makes sure that it can be installed with valid license.
+This scenario builds an encrypted installer for a cluster image that requires a license and makes sure that it can be installed with valid license.
 It is only supported in the enterprise edition.